pnpm monorepo quick start

 Notice the workspace

-As you may have noticed, if packages in the workspace have the same name as another package in npm, it will be confusing and dangerous (maybe), so you'd better add package scope:
+As you may have noticed, if packages in the workspace have the same name as another packages in npm, it will be confusing and dangerous (maybe), so you’d better add package scope:

 Conclusion